frontstack/vagrant/README.md

 ## Issues

-FrontStack is in beta stage, some things maybe are broken.
-Please, feel free to report any issue you experiment via Github.
+Please, feel free to report any issue you experiment via Github

 ## License